sardor-egamov/SDPA-Coin/README.md

 Investment Risks: The possibility of users facing financial challenges in the simulation echoes the high-risk nature of investing and trading in cryptocurrencies.

 Blockchain's Role: The use of a blockchain system to record transactions in the simulation highlights its real-world importance in ensuring transaction integrity and trust.
-While the simulation offers a foundational view, real-world cryptocurrency markets are more complex, influenced by a wider array of factors such as global economic conditions, technological advancements, and regulatory environmemnts
+While the simulation offers a foundational view, real-world cryptocurrency markets are more complex, influenced by a wider array of factors such as global economic conditions, technological advancements, and regulatory environments.